dwija12903/chat-hub/README.md

 ## **Testing the Chat**

-To test the real-time chat functionality:
+To test the real-time chat functionality: [Live Link](https://chathub-qz20.onrender.com/)

-1. Open the application in two separate browser windows or tabs.
-Both should point to `http://localhost:5173`.
+1. Open the [application](https://chathub-qz20.onrender.com/) in two separate browser windows or tabs.
+Both should point to `https://chathub-qz20.onrender.com/`.

 2. Log in with different usernames in each window.